-The York County School of the Arts (SOA) provides high school students with an enriched and challenging fine arts educational opportunity.
-SOA programs emphasize academic growth and artistic development, the multidisciplinary nature of the arts, standards to differentiate between the meaningful and the mediocre in the arts, and fine arts career opportunities.
+The York County School of the Arts (SOA) provides high school students with an enriched and challenging fine arts educational opportunity that emphasizes academic growth and artistic development, the multidisciplinary nature of the arts, standards to differentiate between the ordinary and the extraordinary in the arts, and fine arts career opportunities.

-SOA is located at Bruton High School and is open to all students in grades 9 through 12 in the York County School Division who maintain a GPA of 2.5 or higher.
+SOA is located at Bruton High School and is open to all students in grades 9 through 12 in the York County School Division who maintain a GPA of 2.5 or higher and a "C" average in their SOA course(s).
 Transportation from York County high schools to SOA is provided for students.